Last Updated on November 17, 2020 by Dr Sanusi Umar MD

 - Itchy skin on the earlobe

-A split ear is caused when the earlobe is severed into two halves that wind up healing separately.
-The most common cause for a split ear is over wearing heavy earrings.
+A split ear is caused when the earlobe is severed into two halves that heal separately.
+The most common cause of a split ear is over-wearing heavy earrings.
 Even though there are other causes, heavy ear jewelry is the most common perpetrator.
-The heavy earring eventual wears down the middle of the ear, causing a gradual breach in the ear.
+The heavy earring eventually wears down the middle of the ear, causing a gradual breach in the ear.
 It is permanent unless treated by a doctor.
-Dr. U has developed a comprehensive approach to cases in which earlobes develop keloids and split.
+Dr. U has developed a comprehensive approach to cases where earlobes develop keloids and split.

 How to Get Rid of Keloids on Ear Procedure Photos